cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 All 3 tests above are marked _pending_ when Cypress finishes running the spec file.

-<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-pending-tests.png" alt="Cypress App with three pending test"></DocsImage>
+<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-pending-tests.png" alt="Cypress with three pending test"></DocsImage>

 So remember - if you (the test writer) knowingly skip a test using one of the above three ways, Cypress counts it as a _pending_ test.